How to Rank for Featured Snippets and Dominate Search Results

 AirOps analysis shows that pages using explicit question language — like “how to” and “what is” — are far more likely to be cited in AI-generated answers.
 The same phrasing also helps Google match headings directly to snippet queries, increasing extractability.

 The “People Also Ask” section remains one of the fastest ways to identify high-intent question formats worth targeting.
+As Aja Frost shared in a recent AirOps webinar, formatting headings as questions has the strongest correlation with AI citations of any single content tactic.

 Example of People Also Ask Questions